-A couple weeks back we explored the basics of audio effects on our blog in an effort to help our readers who are just getting into the world of music production.
-Audio effects can add depth and dimension to your sounds and they are really one of the essential building blocks of electronic music.
-This week we will explore some options for expanding your sonic palette with external hardware effects routed through the aux send and return channels in Ableton Live.
-Most music production software such as Logic, Reason and Ableton Live come with built-in audio effects which can sound fantastic.
-But a problem you may run into is that tracks coming out of these programs can end up sounding very similar.
-This is advice that Moby offered in a recent interview that we did with him on our blog:
+In an earlier article called “Understanding Audio Effects: An Overview of Types and Uses” we explored the basics of audio effects in an effort to help our readers who are just getting into the world of music production.
+Audio effects can add depth and dimension to your sounds, and they are really one of the essential building blocks of electronic music.
+This week we will explore some options for expanding your sonic palette with external hardware effects routed through the aux Send and Return channels in Ableton Live.
+Most music production software such as Logic, Reason, and Ableton Live come with built-in audio effects which can sound fantastic.
+However, a problem you may run into is that tracks coming out of these programs can end up sounding very similar.
+This is advice that Moby offered in a recent interview that we did with him on our blog here:

 Using Hardware Effects for a Unique Sound

-One of the easiest ways to incorporate an outside element into your Ableton Live workflow is to route sounds out of Ableton and into a hardware effects processor, then back into Ableton Live.
-If you happened to catch DJ Kiva’s APC40 dub performance in May, he used this technique extensively to create his dubbed out sound.
-In the video above you’ll find Kiva using a Korg Kaoss pad that has been routed out of Ableton and back in again to create effects that you can’t find inside the program alone.
-After seeing this video I asked Kiva to go over the basics of how to set this up.
-It wound up being easier than I thought it would be and it’s brought a lot of new ideas to my workflow.
+One of the easiest ways to incorporate an outside element into your Ableton Live workflow is to route sounds out of Live and into a hardware effects processor, then back into Live.
+If you happened to catch DJ Kiva’s APC40 dub performance, he used this technique extensively to create his dubbed out sound.
+In the video below you’ll find Kiva using a Korg Kaoss Pad that has been routed out of Live and back in again to create effects that you can’t find inside the program alone.

 Routing External Hardware Effects into Ableton Live

-Below is DJ Kiva’s setup for routing external effects into ableton Live.
-I’ve replaced his Kaoss pad with a Roland SP-404 sampler, which offers audio-through and effects processing on that audio.
+The following steps are similar to DJ Kiva’s setup for routing external effects into Ableton Live.
+I’ve replaced his Kaoss Pad with a Roland SP-404 sampler, which offers audio through and effects processing on audio.
 You may find that hardware gear that you own such as Korg Electribes, Monotrons, synthesizers or drum machines can process audio.
-Guitar or bass pedals can also create unique sounds that can help create your sonic identity.
+Guitar or bass pedals can also create unique sounds that can help shape your sonic identity.

-You can use any sort of effects processor for the following setup as long as you have an audio interface that can handle the inputs and outputs.
-To make this work you’ll need an audio interface with at least two outputs and one input.
-They can be mono (and your effects will also be mono) but optimally you’ll want two stereo outs and at least one stereo input.
+You can use any type of effects processor for the following setup as long as you have an audio interface that can handle the inputs and outputs.
+To make this work, you’ll need an audio interface with at least two outputs and one input.
+They can be mono (and your effects will also be mono), but optimally you’ll want two stereo outs and at least one stereo input.
 One output is your master sound output and the second output will be routed to the effects device.
 The input will be used for the effected signal.
-In the following example I’m using a Native Instruments Komplete Audio 6 (channels 3 and 4 for input and output) that is connected to the Sp-404′s ins and outs.
+In the following example, I’m using a Native Instruments Komplete Audio 6 audio interface (channels 3 and 4 for input and output) that is connected to the SP-404′s ins and outs.
 The master output is set to 1/2 volume.

-1. Go to your preferences and go to the audio tab. make sure you have your interface selected as the input & output device..
+1. Go to Live’s Preferences under the Audio Tab and make sure you have your interface selected as the Input and Output device.

-5 Under the “Audio To” tab, select “Ext out” and then output pair 3/4.
+5 Under the “Audio To” tab, select “Ext.
+Out” and then choose output pair 3/4.

-7. Connect a set of cables output 3/4 on your interface to the inputs on your effects device.
+7. Connect a set of cables from outputs 3/4 on your interface to the inputs on your effects device.
 In this case we have connected to the inputs on our SP-404.

 9. Enable your effects processor..

-10. Now back in your Ableton session view you’ll find Send levels for channels A and B above the volume faders on each track.
-Try playing a loop of some kind on audio track 1 and turn up the Send A knob to route effects to your hardware processor..
+10. Now back in Live’s Session View you’ll find Send levels for channels A and B above the volume faders on each track.
+Try playing a loop of some kind on an Audio track and turn up the Send A knob to route effects to your hardware processor.

-12. One thing to note about this setup: there can often be a small delay when routing these sorts of effects.
-When I asked Kiva about this he mentioned that this can sometimes add to the character of a reverb or delay.
-If you want to fix this timing offset you can adjust the start point of the sample in Ableton.
+12. One thing to note about this setup is there can often be a small delay or latency when routing these types of effects.
+However, a bit of latency can sometimes add to the character of a reverb or delay effect.
+Also, you can correct this timing offset by adjusting the start point of the sample in Live’s Clip View.